 Candidates are encouraged to arrive 30 minutes early to get comfortable and set-up in the exam room.
 Exams start promptly at the official start time.
-The doors to the exam room are closed at the start of the exam and no one may not enter the exam room once the Final Oral Defence has begun.
-The Final Oral Defence usually takes two to two and a half hours.
+The doors to the exam room are closed at the start of the exam and no one may enter the exam room, either physical or virtual, once the Final Oral Defence has begun.
+The Oral Defence usually takes two to two and a half hours.

-The projector in room 203 is equipped with VGA and HDMI inputs.
-The projector in room 200 is equipped with a VGA input only.
+The displays in rooms 200 and 203 are equipped with VGA and HDMI inputs.
 Candidates using laptops without these outputs must bring the appropriate adaptors.

-Should any technological issues arise during the course of the exam, the exam will not normally be paused to resolve them.
+Should any technological issues arise during the course of the exam, the exam may be paused for a reasonable amount of time to resolve them.
 Only those examining committee members who have been present for the full duration of the exam can cast a vote in the proceedings.
-Losing the remote connection during the exam will mean that any remote attendees are not eligible to vote during the in camera session.
+If members required for quorum lose connection and it cannot be restored, the exam will need to be rescheduled.

 Attendance of the External Examiner

 The external examiner's participation in a candidate's Final Oral Defence offers the opportunity for a valuable dialogue about the dissertation and the research it presents.
 Therefore, the participation of the external examiner in the Final Oral Defence is encouraged, but it is not required.